Auction-Nudge/wordpress/readme.txt

 = 8.1.0 =

 * The Your eBay Profile and Your eBay Feedback tools have been retired.
 These tools no longer display any content and output a message in the browser console.
-More information can be found <a href="https://www.auctionnudge.com/changes#v2024.4.0">here</a>.

 = 8.0.0 =